Valentine (film)

-Valentine is a 2001 slasher film directed by Jamie Blanks and starring Denise Richards, David Boreanaz, Marley Shelton, Jessica Capshaw, and Katherine Heigl.
-Based on the novel of the same title by Tom Savage, the film follows a group of women in San Francisco who are stalked by a killer wearing a Cupid mask in the days leading up to Valentine's Day.
+Valentine is a 2001 slasher film directed by Jamie Blanks.
+The film's ensemble cast stars David Boreanaz, Denise Richards, Marley Shelton, and Katherine Heigl.
+A loose adaptation of the 1997 novel by Tom Savage, the plot follows a group of female childhood friends in San Francisco who are stalked by a killer wearing a Cupid mask in the days leading up to Valentine's Day.

-Released theatrically on February 2, 2001, the film was critically panned, with critics deeming it too similar to 1980s slasher films.
-The film earned $36.7 million on a $29 million budget.
-The film's accolades included nominations for three Teen Choice Awards.
+A co-production between the United States, Canada and Australia, Valentine was shot in Vancouver, British Columbia in the summer of 2000.
+Released theatrically in the United States on February 2, 2001, the film was panned by critics, with many deeming it too similar to 1980s slasher films.
+It also earned $36.7 million at the box office against a $29 million budget.

+In the years since its original release, Valentine has received some retrospective critical praise for its stylistic elements and representation of male-female social dynamics, as well as its giallo influences.